slebok/slebok/stories/prolog-fj-tapl/main.md

 v  ::= new C($~v~$)
 ```

-Note that the grammar uses $@nonterminals@nonterminal symbol$, or *metavariables*, that have no rules (namely *C*, *f*, and *m*); they expand to (or represent) identifiers (of classes, fields, and methods, resp.).
+Note that the grammar uses $@nonterminals@nonterminal symbol$, or *metavariables*, without production rules (namely *C*, *f*, and *m*); they expand to (or represent) identifiers (of classes, fields, and methods, resp.).

 Here is a number of findings:

 1. The overline notation replaces for the $@Kleene star@Kleene_closure$ found in other grammar specification languages, subject to conventions that, were they not detailed in the accompanying text, would need to be reconstructed from a more precise syntax specification of FJ.
 That is, the grammar as is can only be interpreted using extra knowledge, and therefore is insufficient to drive a standard $@parser generator@$.
-2. Multiple occurrences of the same metavariable in the same rule may expand to different strings.
+2. In line with metavariables taking the place of nonterminaly, multiple occurrences of the same metavariable in the same rule may expand to different strings.
 For instance, the two occurrences of *C* in "`class C extends C`" may expand to (and represent) different class names.
-This can be concluded from assuming that metavariables take the role of the nonterminals of a $@CFG@context-free_grammar$.
+This means that the metavariables of the syntax can strictly not be equated with the logic variables of Prolog.
-3. The grammar for terms is $@left recursive@left recursion$; also, the $@left associativity@$ of member access requires attention.
+3. Member access makes the grammar for terms $@left recursive@left recursion$; removal of left recursion needs to take into account the $@left associativity@$ of member access.
-4. The term sublanguage does not introduce parentheses, even though these are required for member access on cast expressions.
+4. The term sublanguage does not introduce parentheses, which are required for member access on cast expressions (as used as an example in TAPL).
 5. Fig. 19-1 really specifies two grammars, one for programs (including terms) and one for values.
 The language of values is a sublanguage of the language of terms in the sense that all values are also terms syntactically.

 All findings are justified by the primary use of the grammar: providing an inductive definition of the language (or, rather, its syntax trees) suited to serve the evaluation and typing rules.